Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bromley and are not the council.
 About us

-The Bromley Economic Partnership met on Tuesday 1 April 2025 to discuss the London Growth Plan, the Bromley Night Strategy, and the commercialisation of the borough's dark fibre network.
-The meeting also included updates on economic development services and partner activities.
+The Bromley Economic Partnership met on Tuesday 1 April 2025 to discuss the London Growth Plan, an update on Bromley's Night Strategy, and the commercialisation of the borough's dark fibre network.
+Decisions were made to note the updates on the London Growth Plan and the Bromley Night Strategy.

 London Growth Plan

-Laura Citron, Chief Executive of London and Partners, presented an update on the London Growth Plan, a 10-year strategy aimed at supporting Bromley's small and high-growth businesses, attracting inward investment, and promoting capital flow into the borough.
-The plan identifies six key shifts influencing London's future: Labour Supply, Changing Nature of Work, Climate Change, Frontier Innovation, Polycentric Growth, and the Re-ordering of Global Trade.
-Five growth sectors have been identified: Frontier Innovation, Financial, Professional and Business Service Technology, Creative Industries (particularly Film and TV), the Experience Economy, and International Education.
-The plan outlines five key action areas: inclusive talent strategy, backing businesses, housing and infrastructure, investment and promotion, and local places.
-Ms Citron emphasised the critical importance of housing for attracting workers and students to London.
-The partnership noted the update on the London Growth Plan.
+Laura Citron, Chief Executive of London and Partners1, presented an update on the London Growth Plan.
+This 10-year strategy aims to support Bromley's small and high-growth businesses, attract inward investment, and promote capital flow into the borough.
+Ms Citron highlighted potential pitfalls for the plan, including being too broad, balancing London's strengths with its challenges, aligning ambition with actual powers, and balancing long-term strategy with short-term actions.
+The plan identifies six key shifts: Labour Supply, Changing Nature of Work, Climate Change, Frontier Innovation, Polycentric Growth, and Re-ordering of Global Trade.
+Five growth sectors were identified: Frontier Innovation, Financial, Professional and Business Service Technology, Creative Industries (particularly Film and TV), the Experience Economy, and International Education.
+The plan also outlines five key action areas: inclusive talent strategy, backing businesses, housing and infrastructure, investment and promotion, and local places.
+The importance of housing as a great unlocker

 Bromley Night Strategy Update

-Lorraine McQuillan, Senior Economic Development Manager for Bromley Council, provided an update on the Bromley Night Strategy.
-The event programme for Bromley's Night Time Enterprise Zone has been proposed as a case study for the World Cities Culture Forum.
-Stakeholder meetings have identified five key themes for the strategy: People, Place, Promotion, Policy, and Prosperity.
+Lorraine McQuillan, Senior Economic Development Manager at Bromley Council (LBB), provided an update on Bromley's Night Time Strategy.
+The event programme curated for Bromley's Night Time Enterprise Zone is being considered as a case study for the World Cities Culture Forum.
+The strategy is built around five themes: People, Place, Promotion, Policy, and Prosperity, with various interventions planned under each.
 A new working group, evolving from the previous stakeholder group, will be responsible for implementing the strategy and developing Key Performance Indicators (KPIs).
-The final strategy is expected to be presented to the PDS Committee in June and published in the summer.
-The partnership noted the update on the Bromley Night Strategy.
+The strategy is scheduled to go to the PDS Committee in June for approval and publication in the summer.
+A discussion ensued regarding the potential for Bromley Adult Education College to offer more evening courses, the oversight of the action plan, its timeframe, and resource allocation.
+Ms McQuillan confirmed the strategy is a five-year plan, aligning with the Growth Plan and LBB's Licensing Policy, and expressed optimism for its implementation within that timeframe.

 Dark Fibre Network – Commercialisation Update